jwardsmith/Blue-Team-Scripts/Incident Response/Velociraptor Cheat Sheet.md

   - By default not exposed to the network
   - You can use SSH tunneling to forward the GUI

-- Run a testing instance on your local machine
+- Run a testing instance on your local machine (the GUI command created an instant temporary server/client with self signed SSL and a hard coded admin/password)

 ```
 C:\> velociraptor.exe gui
 ```

-- Start the Velociraptor server
+- Start the Velociraptor server (same as running the gui command above)

 ```
 C:\> velociraptor.exe --config server.config.yaml frontend -v